tomclose/new_notes/_sessions/html1/5_first_page.md

 		&lt;h1&gt;Hello&lt;/h1&gt;

-3. Go back to 'index.html' in Chrome and press the refresh button.
+3. Go back to 'index.html' in Chrome and refresh the page (Cmd-R)
 {% endexercise %}

+TODO: Why index.html

 This is your first real html tag.
 It has an open and a close.
 It tells it to be a heading.